 - Getting in and out of bed

-- Putting on and taking off clothing
+- Putting on and taking off clothes

-- Walking to and from the bathroom
+- Walking to and from the bathroom, and using the bathroom

 - Brushing their teeth